wedgies/wemoji/README.md

 # wemoji

-A drop-in replacement for [gemoji](https://www.npmjs.com/package/gemoji), with perfectly CSS display and [emoji picker](https://github.com/wedgies/jquery-emoji-picker) assets.
+Universal emoji database used by Wedgies.
+A near drop-in replacement for [gemoji](https://www.npmjs.com/package/gemoji) with better data, plus perfectly matched CSS display and [emoji picker](https://github.com/wedgies/jquery-emoji-picker) assets for front and back end harmony.
 Built off of [emoji-data](https://github.com/iamcal/emoji-data)

+We go front, we go back, we go inside-out, and then, we go front and back.
+For emoji.

 ## Installation